spacemeshos/protocol/transactions/01-overview.md

 Gossip network participants are expected to gossip _all syntactically valid_ transactions to the network, regardless of contextual validity.

 ## Fees and mining rewards

+As in Bitcoin and other blockchain platforms, Spacemesh transactions pay fees to miners to incentivize them to include the transaction in a block.
+However, fees and mining rewards work a bit differently in Spacemesh.

+### Mining rewards

+Time in Spacemesh is divided into fixed-length units of time called [layers and epochs](../intro.md#spacemesh-basics).
+An epoch consists of a fixed number of layers.

+Every five minutes, the Spacemesh protocol distributes 50 Smesh (SMH) to all miners who contributed at least one block to the mesh over the prior five minute period.
+The amount of the reward paid to each miner depends on the number of miners who contributed blocks, and the number of blocks contributed.
+A miner that contributes more blocks receives more reward.

+### Rewards adjustment

+As an incentive to miners to submit blocks with many transactions, the reward for a block with less than 15 transactions is reduced by 10%.
+This amount is distributed as a bonus evenly to all miners who submitted at least 15 transactions in a block.

+### Transaction fees

+Like the wait staff in a restaurant pooling tips, transaction fees in Spacemesh are also pooled, per layer, and evenly distributed to all miners who submitted at least one block in the layer.